Certificate in Business and Transactional Law

 Complete the upper level writing requirement (or equivalent writing project) on a pre-approved Business and Transactional Law topic.
 Students may satisfy the Certificate writing requirement through Directed Research (LW763) or an alternative writing opportunity approved in advance by the student's certificate advisor.
 Students must receive a grade of "B" or better on the paper they submit to satisfy the writing requirement.

 Lawyering Experience Requirement

-Students earning a Business and Transactional Law Certificate must complete a lawyering experience consisting of either Clinic/Transactional or an externship that involves a lawyering experience related to business and transactional law.
+Students earning a Business and Transactional Law Certificate must complete a lawyering experience consisting of either Clinic/Transactional or an externship or other pre-approved Washburn Law-sponsored program that involves a lawyering experience related to business and transactional law.
 Business and Transactional Law Certificate Administrators, working together with the externship coordinator, will determine whether an externship meets the necessary criteria.

-Students interested in pursuing a Business and Transactional Law Certificate must first meet with a faculty member administering the program ( Professor Westbrook or Professor Boyack or Professor Pierce) to declare their interest and plan their course of study.
+Students interested in pursuing a Business and Transactional Law Certificate must first meet with a faculty member administering the program (Professor Westbrook or Professor Boyack) to declare their interest and plan their course of study.
 This must be done prior to completing 40 hours of study.
 [NOTE: This requirement will be adjusted to accommodate students who have completed 40 hours but desire to pursue this new Certificate opportunity.]
-Following the meeting the faculty member and student will complete a "Meeting Summary" (27 KB PDF) in which the faculty member who will serve as the Student's Certificate Advisor will be identified.
+Following the meeting the faculty member and student will complete a "Meeting Summary" (27 KB PDF) in which the faculty member who will serve as the student's Certificate Advisor will be identified.